 The body responsible for the Register must guarantee that information relating to interest groups is disseminated in reusable formats through the Transparency Portal and that the administrations and institutions that make up the Register can disseminate information that specifically affects them through their own portals.

-What content should the record have?
+What content should the record contain?

 The information that these people and organizations must provide in relation to the activities they carry out.